clarksonchang/teacher-student-api/README.md

     - `test_school_db` (for `test` environment)

 5. Update the `.env` file with your local database configurations, using `env.example` as the template.
-   Contents of `.env.example` are shown below:
+   Contents of `.env.example` are shown below.
+Remember to replace the values of DB_USER and DB_PASSWORD:

     ```bash
     # DB Configurations (DEVELOPMENT ENV)